Google-Search-MCP-Server

 3. extract_multiple_webpages

-Extract and analyze content from multiple webpages.
+Extract and analyze content from multiple webpages in a single request.

 {